 No course in which a student elects to receive S/U credit will count toward the student's MBA degree requirements.
 This policy does not apply to credit earned for MGMT 518, which is required of all MBA students; Practicum courses may also be exempted, as approved by the ZSB dean's office.

 Professional Preparation

-The MBA program is designed to provide interested students with valuable preparation for examinations leading to recognized professional certifications, including the Chartered Financial Analyst, Certified Financial Manager, and Professional in Human Resources designations.
+The MBA program is designed to provide interested students with valuable preparation for examinations leading to recognized professional certifications and designations.
+Selected certifications and designations are listed in connection with the respective MBA concentrations.

 MDiv/MBA